sathiyavrs/MMM-Fingers-Xtreme/README.md

 Also, Coins are added to the build.

+Look at Development Notes for more.

 Cheers!

 # TO PLAY

-Run the .exe file or use the WebGL build version.

-Note that the WebGL version is built with Unity's preview build.
-Lots of errors possible.

-Look at Development Notes for more.
+Clone the repo and run 'game.exe' file.

 # Contributors
 - [sathiyavrs](https://github.com/sathiyavrs) - Me